michballard/ruby-refresher/README.md

-ruby-refresher
+Ruby Refresher
 ==============

-Friday challenge week 8
+Friday challenge week 8 - Revisiting the basics of Ruby